IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

              The damaged document may still be deleted from the data set.
 Use recoverable data sets to avoid damaged data sets.
 The logOptions attribute is returned on the `znsq_report_stats` API.
 ____________________________________________________________________________________________________________________
-0097(X'61')  No base record.
-A read or write through an alternate index could not locate the document in the base
+0097(X'61')  No primary key value was found.
+The primary key name or valid key value was found in the document to
-             database.
-This is likely an internal error or system failure that cause the alternate index to be out of sync with the base database.
+             be inserted or updated.
+Or, when reading, the key value does not specify a valid primary key value.

-             Rebuilding the index can correct the problem by issuing a znsq_drop_index (or znsq_destroy the index), followed by a znsq_add_index).
-Saving a copy of the primary and secondary indexes prior to rebuilding the index may help diagnose the inconsistencey.
+             When a primary key value is not found while reading via a secondary index, try rebuilding the index in case the index has become out of sync with the primary index.
 ____________________________________________________________________________________________________________________
 0098(X'62')  Maximum duplicate index keys.
 The maximum number of non-primary (alternate) keys has been reached.
 The
              maximum number of duplicate keys support is 4 gigabytes.